yuangh-x/2022-NIPS-Tenrec/README.md

 # Tenrec: A Large-scale Multipurpose Benchmark Dataset for Recommender Systems
-Tenrec is a real-world, Large-scale Multipurpose Benchmark Dataset where data was collected from user feedback on feeds recommendation platform of Tencent, it is for research purpose only.
+Tenrec is a large-scale multipurpose benchmark dataset for recommender systems where data was collected from two feeds (articles and videos) recommendation platforms of Tencent.

 ### Dataset in Tenrec:

-QK-video.csv: Users interactions with videos in QK.
+QK-video.csv: User video action in QK.

-QB-video.csv: Users interactions with videos in QB.
+QB-video.csv: User video action in QB.

-QK-article.csv: Users interactions with articles in QK.
+QK-article.csv: User article action in QK.

-QB-artilce.csv: Usesr interactions with articles in QB.
+QB-artilce.csv: User article action in QB.

 **Download the dataset:**